Find Trade Colleges

 Women make up 10% of the engineering tech majors at the school.

-University of North Texas ranked #8 on this year’s Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Southwest Region list.
-Located in the midsize city of Denton, UNT is a public college with a fairly large student population.
+University of North Texas came in at #8 in this year’s edition of the Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Southwest Region ranking.
+Located in the midsize city of Denton, UNT is a public school with a fairly large student population.

 About 12% of the students majoring in engineering tech at the school are women while 88% are male.